npcole/npyscreen/docs/Documentation.rst

         be too, since npyscreen will use one if the display is configured for colour and the other if configured for black and white.

+Box Widgets
+***********
+BoxBasic, RoundCheckBox
+   BoxBasic prints a box with an optional name and footer on the screen.
+It is intended as a base class for further widgets.

+BoxTitle
+    BoxTitle is a hybrid of the Title widget and the Multiline widget.
+Again, it is mostly intended as a base class for more complex layouts.

 All about Key Bindings
 ======================